 - Sign in with your Facebook credentials and look for improvements.

 And that’s a wrap.
-Thank you for reading, check our social media for more content (Facebook and Twitter), and don’t forget to tell us about your experience with the problem in the comments section below.
+Don’t forget to tell us about your experience with the problem in the comments section below.